-Fig. 3: Comparison of the present numerical results with the numerical simulation results Source: Author
+Fig. 3: Comparison of the current numerical results with the numerical simulation results Source: Author

 The overall results of this section are divided into three primary subsections.
-The impact of Nano thickness on the thermal performance of building wall constructions is examined in the first subsection.
+The impact of Nano thickness on the thermal performance of building construction walls is examined in the first subsection.
 The Nano model and composite model are contrasted in the second subsection.
-The building wall's long-term simulation with and without nanotechnology is examined in the last subsection.
+The building wall's long-term simulation with and without nano-technology is examined in the last subsection.

-1. Effect of Nano Thickness
+1. Nano Thickness's Effect

-In this section, we discuss how Nano coating thickness affects the temperature and heat flux inside a space.
-Figs. (4) and (5) illustrate how the indoor heat flux and indoor surface temperature are affected, respectively, by the thickness of the Nano coating layer.
-Three Nano coating layers, with thicknesses of 2 mm, 3 mm, and 4 mm, are compared.
-The results show that raising the Nano coating thickness reduces the interior heat flux and indoor wall temperature by a small percentage.
-Therefore, we will not raise the thickness because it will increase the cost.
+In this section, we discuss how the thickness of Nano coating affects the temperature and heat flux inside a certain region.
+The effects of the thickness of the Nano coating layer on the inner heat flux and inner surface temperature are shown in Figs. (4) and (5).
+Three Nano coating layers, measuring 2 mm, 3 mm, and 4 mm in thickness, are compared.
+Results indicate that increasing the Nano coating thickness decreases the interior heat flow and indoor wall temperature.
+As a result, we will not increase the thickness because it will increase the cost.

-Fig. 4: Daily variation of indoor heat flux for different thickness using solidification model Source: author
+Fig. 4: Daily variation of inner heat flux for different thicknesses using solidification model Source: Author

-Fig. 5: Daily variation of inner wall temperature for different thicknesses using solidification model Source: author
+Fig. 5: Daily variation of inner wall temperature for different thicknesses using the solidification model Source: Author